 There’s no specific mattress type best for children.
 We do suggest looking for mattresses with more eco-friendly materials that are free of chemicals such as formaldehyde or VOCs.
 This way, your child isn’t exposed to anything potentially harmful.

 Other considerations when getting a mattress for your child include:

 - Getting a durable and waterproof mattress protector

 - Using bed sheets that are easy to maintain and wash

 Choosing a budget is one of the most important decisions to make before investing in a mattress.
 Good mattresses aren’t cheap, but once you’ve determined how much you’re willing to spend, you can narrow down your options and find the best bed within your price range.

 For a queen size mattress, you can expect to pay between $500 to $1500 for a high-quality, long-lasting bed.
 You can find beds for both more or less than this estimate.
 However, a more expensive price doesn’t always mean better quality.
 Conversely, overly cheap beds are still more likely to be uncomfortable and not last long.

-If you have an especially tight budget, we recommend checking out online mattress stores over brick and mortar stores.
+If you have an especially tight budget, we recommend checking out online mattresses over what you find in brick and mortar stores.
 Brick and mortar mattress stores have more overhead costs than online mattress stores, which leads to the mattresses costing more.
 Conversely, online mattress stores can keep costs low, so they have low prices and offer discounts and bundles regularly.